sidechained/Dekrispator_v2/README.md

 }
 ```

-By writing a set of user interface functions and placing them in soundGen.c, we can expose the existing faust interface to MIDI control.
-In Synth/soundGen.c, I have already done this for the four controls above, as follows (not forgetting to also add their prototypes to soundGen.h):
+So by writing a set of user interface functions in Synth/soundGen.c, we can expose the existing faust interface to MIDI control.
+As you can see in what follows, I have already done this for the four controls above (not forgetting to also add their prototypes to soundGen.h):

 ```
 void set_filter_cutoffFreqL(int val) {